High-Speed Rail at a Glance

-High-speed rail is the backbone connecting regional transportation systems within the state.
-In the near term, activities are underway that will significantly expand the region’s mobility and provide improved transportation choices for the more than 23 million people that call Southern California home. $1.3 billion of Proposition 1A funds and other Authority funding are supporting investments in Southern California, including $441 million towards the Link Union Station project and $76.7 million to the Rosecranz/Marquardt Grade Separation Project.
+Activities are already underway that will provide improved transportation choices for the more than 23 million people that call Southern California home.
+The Authority is providing $1.3 billion of Proposition 1A funds and other funding to support investments in Southern California projects.

 Sections & Stations